Khmer Youth Development Centre

 • Christ-like character traits that will prepare them toward becoming honourable and Godly citizens.

-The Transformational Development Program (TDP) is aimed at equipping rural Church leaders with the attitudes, habits and skills they need to be agents of transformational and sustainable change in their local Church and community.
+Today the Timothy Program continues to equip rural Church leaders with the attitudes, habits and skills they need to be agents of transformational and sustainable change in their local Church and community.

 Drug Awareness and Intervention Program